 Ancestry’s rate of growth is slowing

-You can see from the table that the size of the database doubled from early 2019 to mid-2020.
+You can see from the table that the size of the database doubled from early 2019 to now.
 However, you shouldn’t expect future growth to look like this.

 The commercial sales of home DNA kits have been slowing across the board since 2020.
 Ancestry.com was hit financially by sluggish sales and laid off 6% of its workforce in February 2020.

 Margo Georgiadis, the Ancestry CEO, had this to say:

 Over the last 18 months, we have seen a slowdown in consumer demand across the entire DNA category.
 The DNA market is at an inflection point now that most early adopters have entered the category.CNBC

 By “early adopters”, Georgiadis is referring to people who are most interested in using new technology and services.
 The new challenge for the company is to make their DNA test less of a novelty for the average consumer.